 Mickleover made a few substitutions and took off their captain midway through the second half.
 This along with pushing for more goals seemed to leave them a little more disorganised at the back and Frickley could have nicked a goal on a couple of occasions.
 Both times the Frickley players found themselves with a free shot at goal inside the area but Mickleover’s keeper narrowed the angles and stood up well.

 We’d already had two brilliant goals and on 88 minutes that became three after another promising young player Adam Baskerville showed his class.
 Controlling the ball excellently on the edge of the area, he feigned to shoot and took a touch to steady himself before lashing the ball into the top right corner.
 Again, the keeper, who had been one of Frickley’s best players couldn’t have done anything to prevent it.

-Mickleover played the sort of football that is very easy on the eye and it was pleasing to see for my first real taste of the evo-stick league.
+Mickleover played the sort of football that is very easy on the eye and this was pleasing to see for my first real taste of the Evo-Stik league.
 The standard had exceeded my expectations and it was a good spectacle with some absolutely superb goals scored on a beautifully sunny day.